VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-25-sublime-text-3-best-packages.md

 ___
 ## Neon Color Scheme
-Color scheme with a pitch black main-window background and of different supported languages.
-If you want better syntax-highlighting for JSON files (handy when editing sublime-keymap files) then <a href="{{ site.baseurl }}/downloads/JSON.tmLanguage">download</a> and place this file somewhere in your ST3 install directory.
+Color scheme with a pitch black main-window background and lots of different supported languages.
+If you want better syntax-highlighting for JSON files (handy when editing sublime-keymap files) then <a href="{{ site.baseurl }}/downloads/JSON.tmLanguage">download this settings file</a> and place it somewhere in your ST3 install directory.
 I'm baffled that ST3 doesn't ship with JSON support out-of-the-box, seeing as all its settings files are in that format.

-Recently I've found that an update made the whitespace marker colour ugly.
+A recent update to this Color Scheme gave the whitespace marker an ugly colour.
 Here's how to change the bright-green back to dark-grey.

 Before (lines 36 & 37)
 ```xml
   <key>invisibles</key>
   <string>#06FF05</string>
 ```

 After
 ```xml
   <key>invisibles</key>
   <string>#545454</string>
 ```

 I also like making the 'select line highlight' a little brighter (lines 38 & 39)
 ```xml
   <key>lineHighlight</key>
   <string>#333333</string>